 Alejandro Caffarelli is the founding shareholder of Caffarelli & Associates, Ltd., a boutique labor & employment law firm located in downtown Chicago.
 He is a former President of NELA-Illinois, the largest plaintiff employment lawyers’ group in Illinois, and a former Executive Board member of the Hispanic Lawyers’ Association of Illinois.
 Mr. Caffarelli is proud to represent employees from all walks of life, from migrant workers and day laborers to clerical workers, middle management, academics and Fortune 500 executives.

-In over fifteen years as an employment lawyer, Mr. Caffarelli has personally litigated hundreds of cases, and has been lead counsel in over a half-dozen federal jury trials.
+In over twenty years as an employment lawyer, Mr. Caffarelli has personally litigated hundreds of cases, and has been lead counsel in over a half-dozen federal jury trials.
 He has successfully defeated the majority of his opponents’ dispositive motions – most of them brought by large national firms, and he has prevailed on many issues of first impression in federal court.
 These issues include establishing that a police chief is subject to individual liability under the Family and Medical Leave Act, and that an employees’ sleeping on the job does not alone constitute a breach of fiduciary duty in Illinois.
 See Rasic v.
 City of Northlake (N.D.Ill.
 No. 08C0104) and Beltran v.
 Brentwood North Healthcare Center, LLC, (N.D.Ill.
 No. 05C2558) respectively.
 In addition to his trial work, Mr. Caffarelli also has personally argued multiple appeals before the United States Court of Appeals for the Seventh Circuit, as well as handled cases before the Illinois Court of Appeals.
 For example, in Loudermilk v.
 Best Pallet (7th Cir.
 10-1846) Mr. Caffarelli obtained the reversal of a Summary Judgment against his client.
 Authored by Chief Judge Frank Easterbrook, this seminal decision reaffirms an employee’s right to gather information to support a discrimination claim, and establishes that temporal proximity alone may be enough to support a retaliation claim.